Smith Rock State Park: Camping

 The park's day-use area has a visitor center, picnic facilities, and restrooms.
 The day-use area is open from dawn to dusk year-round.
 There is also a tent-only campground for overnight visitors.
 The campsites are located approximately 600 ft from a parking area along the park's main access road.
 Restrooms, showers, and a cooking area are located near the parking area.
 Open fires are not permitted.
 Many of the state park campers will stay at Skull Hollow, a nearby BLM camp ground.

 Running

 Smith Rock State Park is home to some trail running races.
 The races include distances ranging from 4 miles to 50 miles (6.4 to 80.5 kilometers), all on the challenging and hilly terrain of Smith Rock.

+Films

+Smith Rock State Park has been a filming location for several films: